My Reflections on Father's Day as a Solo Parent of Donor-Conceived Kids

 We explore the many ways to be a family, including our own family structure with one parent (a mom).

 We talk about the men in our lives that we love, trust, and respect.
-(My kids often choose who they want to give their school Father’s Day crafts.
-Sometimes it’s me.
-Sometimes it’s their grandfather.
-Sometimes it’s our neighbor John.)
+(My kids choose who they want to give their school Father’s Day crafts.
+One time it was me.
+One time it was their grandfather.
+One time it was our beloved neighbor, John.)

-We remember that it takes three things to make a baby and that there are many words for the person the sperm came from, like genetic father.
+We remember that it takes three things to make a baby (eggs, sperm, uterus) and that there are many words for the person the sperm came from, including (in our case) genetic father.
 We discuss what we know about him, and I ask what they are curious about.
 We talk about the other children who share his genes and their families.

 Above all else, I try to make sure my kids know that they get to decide who they call family, including deciding how their bio father fits into the picture.